evo42/mc-server/docs/datapack-installation.md

 3. You should receive a .zip file containing the datapack
 4. Extract the .zip file if needed - it should contain a folder with the datapack
 5. Place the datapack folder in either:
-   - For mc-ilias server: `./mc-ilias/datapacks/`
+   - For mc-Ikaria Games: `./mc-ilias/datapacks/`
-   - For mc-niilo server: `./mc-niilo/datapacks/`
+   - For mc-KDLK.net: `./mc-niilo/datapacks/`

 ### Example: